What is Pilates?

 Absolutely not!
 With small group classes our instructors are highly qualified and experienced in modifying exercises to accommodate each individual’s ability, while at the same time allowing the client to work at their own pace.

-Yes, we launched our awesome customized app for iPhones, iPads and Android smartphones more than 3 years ago.
+Yes, we launched our dedicated iPhone, iPad and Android Apps more than 7 years ago!
+Since then the App has been upgraded many times, enhanced with industry leading features.
 Visit our download page or click on the appropriate icon at the bottom of this page to download your desired version and get started!

 You need to have an active package in order to start making bookings online or through our apps.
-We do not yet sell packages online so you need to visit one of our studios to buy one.
-After that you will get full access to our advanced booking and account management system.
+Simply visit our online store to Buy Packages first and you will then get full access to our advanced booking and account management system.

 Yes, you have to be at least 18 years old to attend a Real Pilates class.
 Our dynamic classes are not suitable for young growing bodies.
 For teenagers above 14, we offer private sessions provided we have written parental consent.
 We reserve the right to refuse anyone below the age of 18 based on our evaluation.
 The safety of our clients always comes first!